LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 # 1 Overview

-The IBM FHIR® Server provides a REST API that is patterned after the HL7 FHIR specification and supports the full set of FHIR-defined resource types.
+The IBM FHIR Server provides a REST API that is patterned after the HL7 FHIR specification and supports the full set of FHIR-defined resource types.
 The FHIR server is intended to be a common component for providing FHIR capabilities within health services and solutions.

 ## 1.1 Recent updates